g3rv4/refined.chat/_posts/2019-02-10-slack-threads-ftfy.md

 title: "Slack Threads: FTFY"
 date: "2019-02-10 20:16:00 -0300"
 description: "Slack threads are great.
 Especially if you want siloed conversations."
-card_content: "Have you ever missed a conversation on Slack because it was on a thread?
-Refined's Smart Threads can prevent that from happening again."
+card_content: "Slack Threads are broken.
+As in: you never know what's going on broken.
+Check how you can fix that with this browser extension."
 ---

 Especially in a team with members on different timezones, keeping up to date with conversations that happen in threads is really hard.
 You have to scroll up, click on the conversation links and read them on that 2nd pane.
 And if people reply to a really old message... good luck finding that out!